BBBSnowball/analog-noise/README.md

         - PB0..PB1 (ADC)
             - PA2..PB1 are also used for the opamps.
             - Touch uses the ADC pins.
-            - Can all ADC inputs be connected to either of the two ADCs?
+            - //Can all ADC inputs be connected to either of the two ADCs? -> We only have one for STM.
         - PA9
         - PA15
         - PB3..PB7